tkarombang/MyPortfolio/README.md

 __Automation Testing Techpanda__

 This project will place you in an Online Enterprise Test Environment.
-You will automate Selenium WebDriver test cases for E-Commerce demo websites.
-You will first create your own script, and later compare it with the script created by Selenium experts in real-time.
+You will automate test cases for E-Commerce demo websites.
+You will first create your own script whatever tools you're using it, in this case I using WebdriverIO and Playwright, and later compare it with the script created by Selenium experts in real-time.
+-	This link to see my [automation testing: WebdriverIO](https://github.com/tkarombang/webDriverIO-challange) project, this project Day-1 to Day-7
--	Please visit this link to see my [automation testing](https://github.com/tkarombang/webDriverIO-challange) project
+-	This link to see my [automation testing: Playwright](https://github.com/tkarombang/guru99-playwright) project, this project Day-8 to Day-11

 ## WEB Application Project
 __Website project from Dicoding__